danieljsharpe/DISCOTRESS/documentation.md

   dump the mean waiting times for nodes to the file _meanwaitingtimes.dat_.

 **NOLOOP**
   if **DISCRETETIME**, the average numbers of self-loop transitions for nodes are accounted for implicitly by renormalization of outgoing transition probabilities and the lag time.
 Thus the lag time for transitions from nodes becomes node-dependent, and represents an *expectation* with respect to the numbers of self-loop transitions before escape from a node.
 The length of a path then represents the number of transitions between *different* nodes (as is the case for a CTMC parameterized by a branching probability matrix), often referred to as the *dynamical activity*.
 When using **TRAJ BKL**, this keyword will increase the efficiency of the simulation, since the self-loop transitions for nodes are not explicitly taken.
 However, when using this option, only the mean of the simulated first passage time distribution is meaningful.
 Not compatible with **TRAJ MCAMC**.
+Default false.

 **NTHREADS** `int`
   number of threads to use in parallel calculations.
 Defaults to max. no. of threads available.
 Keyword is overridden and set equal to one when performing a state reduction computation.